crawfordmoore/Firefox/README.md

 The purpose of this readme is to outline the project's GitHub technical requirements.
 Your group will be using a GitHub repository to complete project 2.

+<h2>Thursday 10-6</h2>

+Focus Points:

+•	Understand audience and purpose for technical documentation, learning modules, and lesson plans

+•	Understand how to research purpose and develop a specific product outline/pitch

+Deliverables

+•	Task List and Summary Pitch (commit to your master repo)

+•	Team Progress Report 1 (commit to your master repo)

 <h2>Tuesday 10-4</h2>
 Focus Points:
 <ul>